As you are an outdoors person you will need the best baby carrier for hiking. In fact, having a young one shouldn’t restrict your life.

 The height-adjustable seat and footrests ensure a healthy sitting position.
 A plush chin pad with removable, machine-washable cover gives your little one a cozy place to rest their head.

 The Kid Comfort lineup includes a women’s specific SL-version.
 The carrying system of the Kid Comfort Active SL is especially adapted to the female anatomy.

-At last, its slimmer shoulder straps and conically shaped hip fins have been designed for mothers looking for a child carrier that fits them perfectly.
+At last, its slimmer shoulder straps and conically shaped hip fins have been designed for mothers looking for a baby carrier hiking that fits them perfectly.

 Deuter’s easy-to-use VariQuick back length adjustment system makes trading the carrier between mom and dad fast and simple.
 Wide-ranging size options allow wearers of varying heights to comfortably carry the child.
 Load adjustment straps further customize carrying comfort.